Derek Carr Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Matchup vs. Philadelphia

-- Carr threw for 140 passing yards in one matchup against the Eagles, 149.5 fewer yards his over/under in Sunday's game.
+- In one matchup against the Eagles, Carr threw for 140 passing yards, 149.5 yards less than his over/under for Sunday.

-- Carr threw a touchdown pass in that contest against the Eagles.
+- Carr threw a touchdown pass in that game against the Eagles.

 - Note: Carr's stats vs. Eagles date back to 2016.

-- The 222.0 yards per game the Eagles are allowing through the air makes them the NFL's fourth-ranked pass defense.
+- The Eagles have the NFL's fourth-ranked pass defense this season, allowing 222.0 yards per game through the air.

-- The Eagles' defense is 22nd in the league, allowing 2.0 passing touchdowns per game.
+- The Eagles' defense is 22nd in the NFL, conceding 2.0 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Broncos, Carr had 341 yards while completing 66.7% of his passes, while throwing two touchdowns.
+- In last week's matchup with the Broncos, Carr completed 66.7% of his passes for 341 yards, while tossing two touchdowns.

-- Over his last three games, Carr has collected 743 passing yards (247.7 per game) while going 61-for-96 (63.5% completion percentage) and throwing four touchdowns and two interceptions.
+- Carr has put up 743 passing yards (247.7 per game) and has a 63.5% completion percentage this year (61-of-96) over his last three games, while throwing four touchdowns and two interceptions.

 Carr's Las Vegas Teammates